Mohammed Ridha al-Shirazi

-Mohammad Ridha Shirazi was considered to be the 'hope for the future of Islam.'
+He was considered to be the 'hope for the future of Islam.'
 The reason was mainly because of his ability to move those whose attended his lectures.
 It was widely understood that he would soon replace Ayatollah Sadiq al-Shirazi as Marja, and succeed as the future head of the family.

 Early life and education

-Born in Karbala, to Sayyid Muhammad al-Shirazi, and Zainab Maash.
-He comes from the prominent al-Shirazi family of Shia scholars, who claim ancestry from Zayd ibn Ali, the son of the fourth Shiite Imam, Ali ibn Husayn.
+Born in Karbala, to Sayyid Muhammad al-Shirazi, and Zainab Maash, he comes from the prominent al-Shirazi family of Shia scholars, who claim ancestry from Zayd ibn Ali, the son of the fourth Shiite Imam, Ali ibn Husayn.
 He is the great-great grandson of Mirza Shirazi from his father's mother's side.
 His mother was the daughter of Muhammad-Salih Maash, a well known merchant in Karbala.

 Education

 His education began at a very young age, he spent his basic levels of seminary studies at the hawza of Karbala.
 He then emigrated to Kuwait in 1971, along with his father and uncle due to the Bathist pressure in Iraq, and continued to study under his uncle Sadiq al-Shirazi and cousin Muhammad-Taqi al-Modarresi.

 In 1980, he moved to Iran and settled in Qom.
 Over there he spent his advanced levels of seminary studies, and excelled quickly under his father and uncle, as well as senior religious clerics such as Grand Ayatollah Vahid Khorasani and Mirza Jawad Tabrizi.
 He gained the degree of ijtihad from his father, his uncle Grand Ayatollah Sadiq al-Shirazi, Grand Ayatollah Muhammad al-Fatimi al-Abhari, Grand Ayatollah Yadollah Duzduzani, Grand Ayatollah Jafar Sobhani, Ayatollah Ahmed Shahristani, Ayatollah Ridha Sadr, Grand Ayatollah Murtadha al-Ardikani.

 By 1989, he began to supervise bahth kharij (advanced research seminars) in jurisprudence and principles of jurisprudence.